Search

 Turn on the TV on any given day and it seems there’s news of yet another school shooting, deadly accident, or natural disaster somewhere in our country.
 When you include the plethora of tragic stories regarding the physical or sexual abuse of youth, any caring parent can easily become consumed with fear regarding the safety of their own kids and worry about the potential impact of such horrific events.

-Post-traumatic stress disorder (PTSD) is a serious psychological disorder that develops in some individuals after they’ve been through something traumatic.
+According to expert clinician Margaret Gutgsell , “Post-traumatic stress disorder or PTSD is really what happens when there’s a trauma that overwhelms our ability to cope.”
+Essentially, it’s a serious psychological disorder that develops in some individuals after they’ve been through something traumatic.
 If left untreated, it can negatively impact all areas of a person’s life, making it difficult or even impossible to function, let alone experience any joy in life.
 Flashbacks, nightmares, emotional numbing, and frequent anxiety are just a few of the painful symptoms of PTSD.

 This brief guide is designed to help you gain awareness regarding the signs to watch for and understand the steps to take if you believe your teen has or is developing post-traumatic stress disorder (PTSD).

-PTSD facts and statistics
+PTSD Facts and Statistics

 Following are several facts and statistics regarding PTSD in teens